 What Is The Refrigeration Cycle?

 First, it’s important to understand what the refrigeration cycle is.
 To put it simply, the refrigeration cycle is a process within an air conditioning unit that is used to remove heat from an area that you are trying to cool.
-The cycle uses a refrigerant, which is a liquid or gas used to absorb heat from the air, thereby producing cooler air.
+The cycle uses a refrigerant, which is a liquid or gas used to absorb heat from the air, thereby producing cool air.
 It does this by changing the pressure of the refrigerant by compressing and expanding it.

 How Does The Refrigeration Cycle Work?

 In the most basic form of the refrigeration cycle, there are 4 components: compressors, condensers, expansion devices, and evaporators.
-These components all work together step by step to absorb and remove the heat from an area and produce cooler air.
+These components all work together step by step to absorb and remove the heat from an area and produce cooler air: